-Partnership working to address alcohol and drug related incidents is central to reducing the risk to the individuals identified as well as their neighbours.
+Partnership working to address alcohol and drug related incidents is central to reducing the risk to the individuals

 3. REDUCTION OF FIRE CASUALTIES

 Distraction includes conditions such as alcohol/ drug (prescibed or other) use, mental health, capability and individuals dealing with other matters and forgetting that they have left something cooking.